Esri/quickstart-map-phonegap/README.md

 * index_basicmap.html - a basic mapping application configuration.
 * index_basicwebmap.html - uses a simple web map.
 * index_basicgps.html - uses the GPS to acquire current location and center the map.
 * index_jquerymobilegps.html - demonstrates how to use jQuery mobile with PhoneGap and the ArcGIS API for JavaScript.

+The jQuery sample also makes use of the [jquery-mobile-map-js](https://github.com/Esri/jquery-mobile-map-js) repository's jQueryHelper library.

 ## Instructions